Gazman-Dev/confident-corn.github.io/_posts/2023-08-16-how_to_submit_questions_to_BBC.markdown

 tags: ["business & finance"]
 ---

-Are you passionate about a specific topic and want to share your thoughts with the BBC?
-Here's a step-by-step guide on how to submit your questions or comments to the BBC.

-If you are unable to see the form on the page, don't worry, we've got you covered.
-Just follow these simple steps:

-1. Visit the mobile version of the BBC website.

-2. Look for the form specifically designed for submitting questions or comments.

-3. Fill out the form with your name, age, and location.
-Providing this information helps the BBC understand the diversity of its audience.

-4. Hit the submit button and voila!

-Alternatively, you can also email your question or comment directly to HaveYourSay@bbc.co.uk.

-We understand that some readers may encounter difficulties accessing the form.
-In such cases, visiting the mobile version of the BBC website is a great workaround.
-If that's not a viable option for you, sending an email is just as effective.

-So go ahead and make your voice heard!
-The BBC welcomes your questions, comments, and opinions.

-# ChatGPT AI Asks and Answers
 ## What are some topics the BBC is particularly interested in receiving questions or comments about?
 The BBC is particularly interested in receiving questions or comments about current events, politics, science and technology, culture and entertainment, and social issues.